ivan-lednev/obsidian-task-archiver/README.md

-The plugin adds commands that either delete or move completed tasks in the active file either under a pre-configured heading in the same file or to a separate file.

-This is handy if you like organizing your tasks in an outline: completed tasks don't clutter up your workspace, but you can still go back to them when needed.
+This plugin is a toolbox for working with completed tasks in your markdown files.
+It brings some of [org-mode's](https://orgmode.org/) features to Obsidian.
+It provides features such as archiving, deleting and sorting tasks and document sections.

+## Commands <a id="commands"></a>

+### Archive tasks in this file

-## Here is what it looks like
+Here is what it looks like:

 ```md
 - [ ] This one I haven't done yet